Jim DeBerry: Performance characters

 DeBerry has performed in character as a comedic chef, a police officer named Officer Billy Doofus, an Asian named Mr. Wong Fong Shu, and a cowboy-like southerner named Rowdy Roscoe.
 These characters have been used at conventions, fairs, festivals, public appearances and for television commercials.
 DeBerry as the cowboy character was mentioned by Marc Mero and callers on the Monsters in the Morning radio show regarding the time he shot confetti out of an air cannon into Larry Zbysko's coffee at a celebrity bowling event.
 DeBerry's characters have been described by several news outlets as caricatures.

 As the vice president of the television production company, Definitive Television, DeBerry was featured in a TV commercial in Alabama that went viral.
 During the commercial, DeBerry wore Asian garb and glasses that simulated closed, slanted eyes as the Mr. Wong Shu character.
 The commercial featured DeBerry as Mr. Wong Fong Shu telling viewers to contact a personal injury law firm known as McCutcheon and Hamner, implying the law firm could assist them against insurance companies.
 A blog from Angry Asian Man stated that DeBerry was racist.
-Other news outlets such as Above the Law tookd a similar position, while others came to DeBerry's defense such as radio host Kidd Chris stating that DeBerry's character was not racist.
+Other news outlets such as Above the Law took a similar position, while others came to DeBerry's defense such as radio host Kidd Chris stating that DeBerry's character was not racist.
 DeBerry has been covered by E! network's The Soup, Time, Salon, as well as the writer Brian Cuban and other journalists who outlined the comedic racial undertones that the commercial presented.
 DeBerry's character of Mr. Wong Fong Shu was also compared to the Wayne brothers' movie White Chicks and Mickey Rooney's portrayal of I.Y.
 Yunioshi in the 1961 film version of Breakfast at Tiffany's.
 The Raw Story and ABA Journal reported a dispute between MDeBerry and the attorney firm over the Mr. Wong Fong Shu attorney commercial.
 DeBerry stated he never received an order to cease and desist with removal in which DeBerry offered to provide documents showing the purchase of its production.
 A mock press conference was held by DeBerry as himself and in the Mr. Wong Fong Shu character regarding documents challenging the attorney firm claims.
 DeBerry disclosed that the coverage from the Mr. Wong Shu lawyer commercial increased revenue and profits.